 For a complete course list, please see the Minor Graduation Form.

 Students must have completed their lower division coursework to enroll in many of the courses in the minor.
 There may also be prerequisites that must be taken before students will be able to enroll in substantive elective courses.

 Students will receive the highest quality instruction across disciplines in the Colleges of Applied Sciences and Arts, Business, Humanities and the Arts, Science, and/or Social Sciences.

-The Minor in Human Rights courses may overlap with major course requirements--reducing time to completion.
-Many of the Minor courses also fulfill SJSU Studies Course requirements (R, S, V).
+The Minor in Human Rights courses may overlap with major course requirements — reducing time to completion.
+Many of the Minor courses also fulfill SJSU Studies Course Requirements (Area R, S, and V).
 Proper planning and advising will ensure that students graduate when intended.

 Students will receive exposure to Bay Area human rights organizations though the capstone (JS 179) course.

 Students interested in the minor should register for JS 25, complete their lower division coursework, and complete their major's 100W requirement.
-Apply for acceptance into the minor as soon as you know you're interested by submitting SJSU's "Change of Major/Minor Request" form to the Human Rights Coordinator or another advisor in the Justice Studies Department (524 MacQuarrie Hall).
+Apply for acceptance into the minor as soon as you know you're interested by submitting SJSU's "Change of Major/Minor Request" form to the Human Rights Coordinator or another advisor in the Department of Justice Studies (MacQuarrie Hall 524).

-The Human Rights Coordinator, Dr. Ericka Adams, is the Department's designee to lead advising for the minor.
-She also helps students find opportunities that suit their interests in human rights.
-If you are interested in declaring a Minor in Human Rights, or if you have any questions, feel free to contact her.
+The Human Rights Coordinator, Dr. Sambuddha Ghatak, is the Department of Justice Studies' designee to lead advising for the minor.
+He also helps students find opportunities that suit their interests in human rights.
+If you are interested in declaring a Minor in Human Rights, or if you have any questions, feel free to contact him.